'Amran: History and architecture

-'Amran has a long history, dating back to the pre-Islamic era.
+'Amran has a long history, dating to the pre-Islamic era.
 During that period, it was one of the main centers of the Bakil tribal confederation.
 At the time of the Sabaean kingdom, the town blossomed into a fortress.
 A series of bronze plaques from that time were found in the town in the mid-nineteenth century and are now in the British Museum.
-In particular, in the seventh century it was the great city of valour during the clashes against the Sabeans, a plurality of regionally based tribes.
-Remains of carved stones that belonged to former temples and palaces bear witness today of past glory.
-A large stone inscription is found in the western city gate (Bab al-Kabir).
+In the seventh century, the town witnessed clashes against the Sabeans.
+Remains of carved stones that belonged to former temples and palaces bear witness to past glory.
+A large stone inscription is found on the western city gate (Bab al-Kabir).

 'Amran is largely absent from medieval sources, and the nearby fortified town of al-Jannat eclipsed it in importance during this period.
-This may have been partly because 'Amran, located in the middle of the al-Bawn plain on level ground, was less defensible, whereas al-Jannat had a more strategic location.
+This may have been partly because 'Amran, located in the middle of the al-Bawn plain, was less defensible, whereas al-Jannat had a more strategic location.
 The 10th-century writer al-Hamdani described the ancient palace at 'Amran, but he gives no details about its population or any indication that it was still occupied.